turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlerenderer_api.rst

 ``noiseTexture``

-    The noise :ref:`Texture <texture>` to be used for randomising appearance of particles.
+    The noise :ref:`Texture <texture>` to be used for randomizing appearance of particles.
 This noise texture should be a 4-channel smooth noise such as `textures/noise.dds` present in the SDK.

-    The particles current age will be used to look up randomised values in the texture along a pseudo-random path, therefore a higher frequency noise texture will produce higher frequency fluctuations in the randomised values used to alter the particles appearances.
+    The particles current age will be used to look up randomized values in the texture along a pseudo-random path, therefore a higher frequency noise texture will produce higher frequency fluctuations in the randomized values used to alter the particles appearances.

     Vectors are extracted from the noise texture based on treating channels as encoded signed floats (As-per :ref:`TextureEncode.encodeSignedFloat <textureencode>`).

-    Default value is a procedural texture defined so that no randomisation will occur (:ref:`ParticleSystem.getDefaultNoiseTexture <particlesystem>`)
+    Default value is a procedural texture defined so that no randomization will occur (:ref:`ParticleSystem.getDefaultNoiseTexture <particlesystem>`)

 .. note :: For a ParticleArchetype, this field should be a string path to the texture to be retrieved from the TextureManager rather than a real Texture object.

 ``randomizedOrientation`` (Default `[0, 0]`)

-    A :ref:`Vector2 <v2object>` defining the maximum amount of randomisation applied to particles orientations in spherical coordinates.
+    A :ref:`Vector2 <v2object>` defining the maximum amount of randomization applied to particles orientations in spherical coordinates.

 ``randomizedScale`` (Default `[0, 0]`)

-    A :ref:`Vector2 <v2object>` defining the maximum amount of randomisation applied to particles scale (width/height).
+    A :ref:`Vector2 <v2object>` defining the maximum amount of randomization applied to particles scale (width/height).

 ``randomizedRotation`` (Default `0`)

-    A number defining the maximum amount of randomisation applied to particles spin-rotation.
+    A number defining the maximum amount of randomization applied to particles spin-rotation.

 ``randomizedAlpha`` (Default `0`)

-    A number defining the maximum amount of randomisation applied to particles alpha.
+    A number defining the maximum amount of randomization applied to particles alpha.

 ``animatedOrientation`` (Default `false`)

-    A boolean flag defining whether the randomisation of particle orientations is fixed, or animated over time.
+    A boolean flag defining whether the randomization of particle orientations is fixed, or animated over time.

     If `true` then the randomization will change over time according to the noise texture, otherwise only an initial sample will be made to the noise texture fixing the randomization that is applied.

 ``animatedScale`` (Default `false`)

-    A boolean flag defining whether the randomisation of particle scales is fixed, or animated over time.
+    A boolean flag defining whether the randomization of particle scales is fixed, or animated over time.

     If `true` then the randomization will change over time according to the noise texture, otherwise only an initial sample will be made to the noise texture fixing the randomization that is applied.

 ``animatedRotation`` (Default `false`)

-    A boolean flag defining whether the randomisation of particle rotations is fixed, or animated over time.
+    A boolean flag defining whether the randomization of particle rotations is fixed, or animated over time.

     If `true` then the randomization will change over time according to the noise texture, otherwise only an initial sample will be made to the noise texture fixing the randomization that is applied.

 ``animatedAlpha`` (Default `false`)

-    A boolean flag defining whether the randomisation of particle alphas is fixed, or animated over time.
+    A boolean flag defining whether the randomization of particle alphas is fixed, or animated over time.

     If `true` then the randomization will change over time according to the noise texture, otherwise only an initial sample will be made to the noise texture fixing the randomization that is applied.